-- 50. The existence of different triggers raises the question about calculation of the amount available for the write-up (and thus the length of the write-up period) when there are different net incomes calculated on (sub)consolidated or solo basis (sometimes called 'maximum write-up amount') and when the triggers on solo and (sub)consolidated levels are hit at the same time.
-The available amount can be calculated on the basis of the solo or (sub)consolidated net income, which is then multiplied by the aggregate original amount of AT1 capital, divided by total Tier 1 capital. - 51.
-The EBA considers that when there are triggers on the basis of more than one level of solvency, the relevant available amount for the write-up should be the lower of the net income arising from the different levels.
-For instance, assuming that the net income calculated on a solo basis is lower than the net income calculated on a consolidated basis, the relevant amount for the purposes of the write-up should be capped at the level of the net income calculated on a solo basis.
+- 68. The existence of different triggers raises the question about calculation of the amount available for the write-up (and thus the length of the write-up period) when there are different net incomes calculated on (sub)consolidated or solo basis (sometimes called 'maximum write-up amount') and when the triggers on solo and (sub)consolidated levels are hit at the same time.
+The available amount can be calculated on the basis of the solo or (sub)consolidated net income, which is then multiplied by the aggregate original amount of AT1 capital, divided by total Tier 1 capital. - 69.
+The EBA considers that when there are triggers on the basis of more than one level of solvency, the relevant available amount for the write-up should be the lower of the profit (or net income) arising from the different levels.
+For instance, assuming that the profit calculated on a solo basis is lower than the profit calculated on a consolidated basis, the relevant amount for the purposes of the write-up should be capped at the level of the profit calculated on a solo basis.